ArcticNature/docs/overview.md

 On top of the JSON API there will be an HTML application that will make it easy to access all the offered features.

 Structure of the Daemon
 -----------------------
-In an attempt to keep the complexity of the daemon in check and its extensibility easy it is internally divided into multiple components.
+In an attempt to keep the complexity of the daemon in check and its extensibility easy it is divided into multiple components.
 This section will provide an overview of how the daemon works and what its components are.

+More information on the development of the project and organisation of the code is available in the [Readme.md](Readme.md) file in the root of the repository.

 The first thing to understand is that the daemon is event driven.
 The other key aspect is that the majority of the code does not